 Organizing for Steering Committee Success

-A defined mission provides the boundaries, direction and guidelines under which the steering committee will operate and make decisions.
+The committee mission establishes the purpose and scope of a given steering committee.
+A clearly stated "mission" provides the boundaries, direction and guidelines under which the steering committee will operate and make decisions.
 To avoid the common pitfalls, this mission must be clearly stated, relevant to the project and approved by the key stakeholders (as per the define/align/approve standard.)
-The following statements provide examples for crafting actionable mission statements in a simple, straightforward fashion.
+In order to achieve these goals, the committee "mission" is documented as part of a formal organizational process.
+As a general guideline, documented "mission statements" must address the following key questions:

 |"The [Steering Committee Name] will be responsible to maintain project focus and direction, ensuring that the project stays on track, according to defined goals, requirements and deliverables."|